Biden to keep Powell as Fed chair, Brainard gets vice chair

 Unlike his three immediate predecessors, Powell lacks a Ph.D. in economics.
 Yet he has earned generally high marks for managing perhaps the most important financial position in the world, especially in his response to the coronavirus-induced recession.

-The subsequent spike in inflation has forced the Powell Fed to dial back its economic stimulus sooner than it had envisioned.
-At its latest meeting in early November, the central bank said it would start reducing its monthly bond purchases and likely end them by mid-2022.
+Still, this year's spike in inflation has forced the Powell Fed to dial back its economic stimulus sooner than it had envisioned.
+At its latest meeting in early November, the central bank said it would start reducing this month its $120 billion monthly bond purchases and likely end them by mid-2022.
 Those purchases have been intended to keep longer-term borrowing costs low to spur borrowing and spending.

-Powell has avoided much of the blame, at least on Capitol Hill, for the jump in inflation to a three-decade high, even though one of the Fed’s mandates is to maintain stable prices through its control of interest rates.
-Republicans in Congress have instead pointed to President Joe Biden’s economic policies as the main culprit.
+Powell has avoided much of the blame for inflation, at least on Capitol Hill, even though one of the Fed’s mandates is to maintain stable prices through its control of interest rates.
+Republicans in Congress have instead pointed to Biden’s economic policies as the main culprit.
+Most economists blame a surge in demand for goods like cars, furniture and appliances along with supply shortages for pushing up prices.

-For months, Powell characterized inflation as “transitory” and said it mainly reflected unusual supply-chain bottlenecks stemming from the pandemic and from a surge in demand for goods such as autos, furniture, electronics, and appliances.

 Brainard's elevation to the Fed's No. 2 position follows the key role she played in the Fed's emergency response to the pandemic recession.
-She is part of a “troika” of top policymakers that includes Powell and Richard Clarida, whose term as vice chair will end in January.
+She is part of a “troika” of top policymakers that includes Powell and Richard Clarida, whom she will replace as vice chair in February.

 Brainard was also an architect of the Fed’s new policy framework, adopted in August 2020, under which it said it would no longer raise rates simply because the unemployment rate had fallen to a low level that could spur inflation.
 Instead, the Fed said it would await actual evidence that prices are rising.
 That reflects a view among some Fed officials that low unemployment and even rising wages no longer necessarily accelerate inflation.

-Yet that new policy approach, which was crafted in an atmosphere of persistently low inflation, has come under heavy pressure this year as inflation has surged.
+Yet that new policy approach, which was crafted in an atmosphere of persistently low inflation, has come under heavy pressure.

 Brainard also played a key role in the Fed’s re-definition of its maximum employment goal as “broad and inclusive.”
 That means it now takes into account such measures as the unemployment rate for African Americans, and not just for Americans as a whole, in its policy decisions.